|Chestnuts – how to roast, boil, and shell them, and what to do with them after|

 Because chestnuts are so scarce on the shelves, and pricey to boot, it never made sense to me why they’re depicted as such an iconic American treat.
 They’re common throughout Europe and Asia, sold whole, or candied, or pureed, or even freshly roasted from street vendors… but here in the States, you’re lucky to find them in a jar.
 Why?

-So when I came across heaps of Michigan grown chestnuts at my local market last week, I knew I had to snatch them up, whatever they’re price.
-If not for my own guiltless greed, than to support the production of more American chestnuts.
-One day these little gems will be commonplace once again!
+So when I came across heaps of Michigan grown chestnuts at my local market last week, I knew I had to snatch them up, whatever the price.
+You know, to support the production of more American chestnuts.
+And because they’re so freakin’ delicious.

 Okay, so now that we have some whole, raw chestnuts… what do we do with them?